 Is Reformation theology still relevant today?
 Absolutely!
-It reminds us that we have a big God and that salvation is found in Him alone.
-We are saved by grace alone, through faith alone, in Christ alone, for God’s glory alone.
+It reminds us that we have a big God, and that salvation is found in Him alone.
+We are saved by grace alone, through faith alone, in Christ alone, and for God’s glory alone.
 And we know this because Scripture alone is our highest standard for truth.
 We don’t determine what is good and true about God.
 God does.

 I would argue that the biggest problem in the church today is that many of us have too small a view of who God is.
 We have shrunk an infinite being.
-We have diminished His glory and put Him into very small and manageable boxes.
+We have diminished His glory and put Him into small, manageable boxes.
 This ignores the objectively there God altogether to the point that He becomes (to us) just a projection of what we think He is like, what we feel He should be like.

 We need a new reformation—a re-reformation.

 As the church in the 21st century, we need to recapture a sense of the grandeur of God—how vast and awesome He is.
 We need a biblical view of His glory.
 We need a biblical view of His sovereignty.
 We need a biblical view of what it means to say He’s both transcendently holy and imminently relational.
-We need a biblical vision of His love, His mercy, His justice, His grace.
+We need a biblical vision of His love, mercy, justice, and grace.
 If we start there, awestruck by the infinite God at the center of our worldview, then many other issues in our church world will sort of self-fix.
 As true worship happens, our marriages will get better, our churches will have fewer scandals, and our joy will be maximized in Jesus Christ.

 Allow me to give a few historical examples of this.